Wheein: 2014–2020: Debut with Mamamoo and solo career

+2021–2022: Redd, WHEE and other solo activities

-Wheein's debut EP, Redd, was released on April 13, 2021.
+Wheein's debut EP Redd, was released on April 13, 2021.
 It debuted at number seven on the Gaon Album Chart, making it her second top-ten debut on the chart.
 The EP was the 13th best-selling album of April 2021, with over 72,000 copies sold.
 Lead single "Water Color" debuted and peaked at number 70 on the Gaon Digital Chart and 15 on the Billboard World Digital Songs Sales chart.
 On April 23, the English version of "Water Color" was released as a digital single.

 On June 11, 2021, Wheein decided not to renew her exclusive contract with RBW, but instead signed a deal with the company allowing her to promote with Mamamoo for at least 2 more years.
 On August 31, she signed an exclusive contract with Ravi's label, The L1ve.

+On August 26, 2021, she featured on a track titled "AM PM" from Jay B's first EP SOMO:Fume.

+On November 19, she released the soundtrack "I wish" for the MBC drama The Red Sleeve.
+On November 28, she released another soundtrack titled "Ice Cream Love" for the Coupang Play drama One Ordinary Day.
+On December 11, Wheein and singer Ailee released a duet song titled "Solo Christmas".

-On January 16, 2022, Wheein released her second EP, Whee, which is her first release under The L1ve.
+On January 16, 2022, Wheein released her second EP WHEE, which is her first release under The L1ve.
+It consists of six tracks, including the lead single "Make Me Happy".
+It debuted number four on the Circle Weekly Album Chart and sold over 81,000 copies.

+On February 13, 2022, Wheein released a re-interpretation of The Stray's song "You, You", as a soundtrack for the webtoon Nth Romance.
+On March 18, she released another soundtrack titled "In Your Days" for the JTBC drama Thirty-Nine.

+On April 17, 2022, Wheein held her first solo fanmeeting titled '2022 WHEE IN FANMEETING [D-DAY]' for her birthday.
+She also released the digital single "D-DAY" on the same day.
+On May 18, she released the soundtrack "Melody" for the film Gongzza: Gonggi Tazza.

+On August 15, 2022, she featured on Ravi's single titled "BYE".
+On September 2, she released the soundtrack titled "The Only One Have to Forget" for the TVING dating reality show EXchange 2.
+On November 9, she released the single "Sunny Shower" featuring Colde for Dingo Live.
+On December 23, she released the soundtrack titled "Cheers!" for the TVING web series Work Later, Drink Now 2.
+On December 31, Wheein featured in Don Malik's song "Bathtub", alongside Justhis for the Mnet show, Show Me the Money 11.